sstuqtd/editor-framework/docs/ui/polymer-primer.md

 # Polymer Primer

 Editor-Framework provides a way to use [Polymer](polymer-project.org) for ui programming.
 This doc is for crediting Polymer as the perfect UI system solution for building a complex game editor toolset.
-Also we'd like to point to some core polymer documentation that will help you get started with developing an app with the Editor Framework.
+Also we'd like to point to some core polymer documentation that will help you get started with developing an app with the Editor-Framework.

 ## UI Library and Packages Built With Polymer